magento/devdocs/guides/v2.1/marketplace/eqp/packages.md

 ## EQP review process

-The EQP process inlcudes two steps:
+The EQP review process inlcudes two steps:

-1. **Technical**—This is where we preform all automated testing.
-This step also involves manual testing after all automated test run.
+* In **technical review**, we preform all automated testing.
+This step also involves manual testing after all automated tests run.
-2. **Marketing**—This is where we manually review all marketing content associated with your package before you can publish it on the Magento Marketplace.
+* In **marketing review**, we manually review all marketing content associated with your package before you can publish it on the Magento Marketplace.

-Both review steps occur in parallel when you submit a package.
+These review steps occur in parallel when you submit a package.
 If both steps are successful, the package can be published to the Magento Marketplace.
 If there is a failure, you can iteratively fix issues until they are resolved.

 ## Package fields